rdiaz02/EvAM-Tools/README.md

 ### Dockerfiles ###

-The Dockerfiles (Dockerfile-evam-shiny, Dockerfile-evam-rstudio) include all the information to create the containers with all dependencies. <!-- It first uses a default image that includes the latest R version.
-Then install all R dependencies.
-Finally it also deals with the installation of third party code.  -->
+The Dockerfiles (Dockerfile-evam-shiny, Dockerfile-evam-rstudio) include all the information to create the containers with all dependencies.

 ### evamtools
 The R package itself with standard organization.
 Directories and files under inst:
   * shiny-examples: code for the shiny application.
 The application consists on two main files: `server.R` (that controls the logic) and `ui.R` (includes all the interface).
 There are two additional directories: `assets` (with files for the landing page) and `test_shiny_app` (with Selenium tests for the app and testing related files ---but these are no yet ready).
     <!-- ---see [Selenium tests of the server](#selenium-tests-of-the-server)). -->
-  * miscell/Using_OncoSimulR_to_get_accessible_genotypes_trans_mats.tex: explanation of using OncoSimulR to check transition matrices for OT, CBN, OncoBN, and HESBCN, the equivalence of lambdas to terms in fitness expressions, interpretation of the lambdas for HESBCN with OR and XOR.
+  * miscell/Using_OncoSimulR_to_get_accessible_genotypes_trans_mats.tex: explanation of using OncoSimulR to check transition matrices for OT, CBN, OncoBN, and HESBCN, the equivalence of lambdas to terms in fitness expressions.
   * miscell/examples: examples referred to from other files (for example, from the former tex file).
   * miscell/tests-sample_genotypes_from_trm: output of tests that were run to verify the code for sampling genotypes from the transition rate matrices. <!-- We compared the output of our code with that from the code of the original authors (MHN, MCCBN) for a large set of cases. -->